fielddaylab/thermovr/README.md

 ** SDK - Platform Tools
 * Remove any packages from Legacy XR Input, Oculus XR
 * Install "3d Living Room" asset from Barking Dog
-* Install "Oculus Integration" asset from App Store
+* Install "Oculus Integration" asset from App Store.
+It may ask to upgrade the OVR and Spacailizers and restart Oculus.
+Do so.